dominik-lange/arduino-sketches/README.md

 ## poti
 Sample sketches using a potentiometer.

+## musicbox
+sample sketch to demonstrate how play tones with a piezo buzzer or mono speaker.

 ## tonuino
 Clone of the famous tonunio sketch by Thorsten Voss.
 Added lcd button signals and saving the MP3 voulume in arduinos EPROM.